Send Sensor Data to a Web Server via ESP8266

 Arduino Code

-Below is the optimized Arduino code to send sensor data to the web server:
+Below is the optimized Arduino code to read sensor data and send it to the web server:

 DHT dht(DHTPIN, DHTTYPE);